JetBrains/gradle-grammar-kit-plugin/README.md

     // Target root for GrammarKit-generated files, 'gen' by default grammarKitTargetRoot = 'gen'

     // If this option is set, plugin will remove lexer, parser and psi directory before generation.
-Deafult: false purgeOldFiles = true
+Default: false purgeOldFiles = true
 }
 ```